SPANDigital/presidium-template-onboarding/content/_tool-chain/sample-development-workflow.md

 ---
-title: Standard Development Workflow
+title: Sample Development Workflow
 author: author
 ---

 This article should describe the standard development workflow.
-For example, the following workflow could be used for a hotfix:
+For example, the following workflow might be used for a hotfix:

 1. Create branch off of master.
 2. Develop-test cycle.